benwiz/wwoz_to_spotify/README.md

 ## Why

 This was my first Clojure project and I made it in order to learn Clojure in 2018.
-This cronjob has been running on AWS Lambda sincce then with an upgrade in 2019.
+This cronjob has been running on AWS Lambda since then with an upgrade in 2019.

 ## How